Background pattern

 • reduction in the number of red blood cells (anemia), or white blood cells (which are important for fighting infections)

-• reduction in the number of platelets (which increases the risk of bleeding)
+• reduction in the number of platelets (which results in an increased risk of bleeding)

 • loss of appetite (anorexia)